Guscode/DigForWhat/README.md

 - Before the data kan be accessed, one needs to create a user on https://kortforsyningen.dk/indhold/min-side-0.
-- To access the terrain elevation model of Denmark, a file transfer protocol folder is downloadeded through ftp://ftp.kortforsyningen.dk/HIP/randbetingelser/oevrige/terraenmodel/
+- To access the terrain elevation model of Denmark, a file transfer protocol folder is downloaded through ftp://ftp.kortforsyningen.dk/HIP/randbetingelser/oevrige/terraenmodel/
 - The link will ask you to open in finder, where you can log in with your username and password.

 Please place the files in the analyses folder